joshloyal/dynetlsm/README.md

 Background
 ----------

 Latent space models (LSMs) are a powerful approach to modeling network data.
+In particular,

 The basic idea is to embed a network into a latent Euclidean space such that closeness in the latent space increases the probability that two nodes form an edge in the observed network.
 In other words, we associate a latent .
 The generative model is as follows:

 1. For each node: